iTwin/itwinjs-core/core/frontend-devtools/README.md

 * `fdt isolate selection` - Causes all elements except those currently in the selection set to stop drawing.
 * `fdt clear isolate` - Reverse the effects of `fdt isolate selection`.
 * `fdt toggle wiremesh` - Toggles "pseudo-wiremesh" display.
 This causes surfaces to be rendered using `GL_LINES` instead of `GL_TRIANGLES`.
 Useful for visualizing the triangles of a mesh - but not suitable for "real" wiremesh display.
+* `fdt test clip style ON|OFF` - Toggles a ClipStyle for the active viewport with hard-coded symbology overrides.
 * `fdt tile bounds` - Sets the type of bounding volume decorations that will be displayed for each tile displayed in the view.
 Accepts at most one argument; if none is specified, it defaults to "volume", unless tile bounds are already displayed, in which it toggles them back off.
   * "none": Don't display bounding volumes.
   * "volume": Bounding box representing the full range of each tile.